We Ship Worldwide!

 NOTE: Only auto tensioners are needed for a normal t-belt job.
 Manual tensioners require modification and more parts (listed above).

-Other parts needed for the job are below (estimated prices, required parts and recommended parts):
+Other parts needed for the job are below (required parts and recommended parts):

 For the complete timing belt job you need to replace the auto tensioner either with a new one and a new pulley or with the manual tensioner kit.
 You also need the following to do the full job: